Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 Here is the link to access Google Search Console.

-As with Google Analytics, you need to make the connection between Google Search Console and your blog.
+As with Google Analytics, you need to connect Google Search Console to your blog.

 Google Search Console Advantages